-My post Short Walks in Mount Cook National Park is a part (post number 8) of our New Zealand South Island road trip.
-You will find all the other posts and the whole route description on my New Zealand South Island main page: New Zealand South Island Road Trip in 11 Days
+Mount Cook National Park was a part of our New Zealand South Island campervan trip.
+You will find the other posts and a map of our whole itinerary on the road trip main page: New Zealand South Island Road Trip in 11 Days

-Aoraki Mount Cook National Park covers more than 70,000 ha of stunning alpine landscape: high peaks, lakes and rivers, snow and ice.
+Aoraki Mount Cook National Park in the center of the South Island covers more than 70,000 ha of stunning alpine landscape: high peaks, lakes and rivers, snow and ice in different shades.

-There are 140 peaks that are more than 2000 meters high and round 20 that are over 3000 m.
-The Mount Cook mountain itself is New Zealand’s highest peak at 3754 m.
+There are 140 peaks more than 2000 meters high, 20 of which are over 3000 m.
+The mountain Mount Cook itself is New Zealand’s highest peak at 3754 m:

 The five big glaciers are the Tasman, Mueller, Hooker, Godley and Murchison Glaciers of which we visited two, the Tasman and Mueller Glaciers.